 If you have any comments, please send them through the consultation webpage below or to transportplanningservice@ealing.gov.uk by 2nd September 2024.
-As this consultation is taking place during the summer holidays, we have extended the timescale by a week.

 Consultation webpage: www.ealing.gov.uk/ealingev

 Following this initial consultation, if the location is deemed unsuitable, we will seek alternative locations and we will let you know that we are not proceeding with this location.
 Please check the consultation webpage for updates.